Local Deployment

 sudo /usr/libexec/ApplicationFirewall/socketfilterfw --unblockapp /usr/local/bin/node

-Troubleshooting Common Mac Mini Clawdbot Issues
+Troubleshooting Common Mac Mini Openclaw Issues

 Issue: High Memory Usage

-If Clawdbot consumes too much memory:
+If Openclaw consumes too much memory:

 1. Check for memory leaks in custom plugins